 On April 30, 2019 the Company signed a Note and Warrant Purchase Agreement under the form of which the Company can issue up to \$15,000,000 of convertible promissory notes and warrants to purchase up to 3,000,000 shares of Series S Preferred Stock (20% warrant coverage) (the "Convertible Note Financing").
 Pursuant to the terms of the Convertible Note Financing, the Company became obligated, to the same group of Convertible Note Financing investors, to exchange their outstanding shares of Series m-3 Preferred Stock for the newly authorized shares of Series m-4 Preferred stock upon the closing of at least \$1,000,000 in aggregate principal amount of convertible promissory notes under the Convertible Note Financing.
-Warrants to purchase shares of Series S Preferred Stock have an exercise price of \$4.50 per share and expire on the earlier of December 31, 2021 or 18 months after the closing of the Company's first firm commitment underwritten initial public offering of the Company's common stock pursuant to a registration statement filed under the Securities Act.
+Warrants to purchase shares of Series S Preferred Stock of the Company were also issued to investors who invested in the Convertible Note Financing.
+The warrants to purchase shares of Series S Preferred Stock have an exercise price of \$4.50 per share and expire on the earlier of December 31, 2021 or 18 months after the closing of the Company's first firm commitment underwritten initial public offering of the Company's common stock pursuant to a registration statement filed under the Securities Act.
 The convertible promissory notes have a maturity date of January 1, 2022, provide for payment of accrued interest at a rate of 12% per annum upon the maturity date, are generally the most senior company security (subject to limited subordination carve-outs) and provide for significant discounts upon a qualified financing or an initial public offering, and for a premium upon a change of control.
-As of December 31, 2019, the Company prior to December 31, 2019.
-Interest expense on the Convertible Note Financing during the year ended December 31, 2019 was \$132,934.
-Warrants for the purchase of 537,000 and 194,450 shares of Series S Preferred Stock ware also issued an accrued for, respectively, to the holder of the convertible notes and were recorded as a reduction to the convertible Notes Financing issuance cost and is being amortized to interest expense over the term of the loan (see Note 4 - Capital Stock and Warrants) using the effective interest method.
-A
+As of December 31, 2019, the Company had issued convertible notes in the aggregate principal amount of \$2,685,000 and on January 8, 2020 issued an additional \$1,072,250 of convertible notes (see Note 10 - Subsequent Events) for which \$972,250 was received in cash by the Company prior to December 31, 2019.
+Interest expense on the Convertible notes and were recorded as a reduction to the convertible notes balance as a deb